3 | Whitney Winters

 “Aww, that’s so sweet.
 Thanks, I’m sure my husband will be thrilled.”
 She then stands up and smooths the creases on her dress.
 “I shall see you soon then.”

 “Ready to go home?”
-Casey asks.
+Casey asks, seeming to be in the same boat too.
 I eagerly nod my head.
 My mind projects images of my comfortable king-sized bed with Egyptian cotton sheets.

-Casey laughs at my expression and leads me to the dressing room I was given so that I can remove the makeup from my face.
-When I get into the brightly lit room, she heads over to the leather sofa and plonks herself on it.
+Casey laughs at my expression and leads me to the dressing room I was assigned.
+When I get into the brightly lit room, I collapse onto the leather seat whilst she heads over to the small couch and plonks herself on it.

 “Ugh, I can’t wait until I can sleep.
-My body is running completely on caffeine right now.”
+My body is literally running on caffeine right now.”

-“Anyways,” I seriously say, “what’s my schedule tomorrow?”
+“Anyways,” I seriously say, changing the subject.
+"What’s my schedule tomorrow?”

 “Well,” Casey says in a dry voice.
 “You have to go for a long run tomorrow to lose all of those calories you gained.”